nexlanglxm/data-representation-coursework/README.md

 # data-representation-coursework

-this is hwere i am going to put all my wonderful work from September 23 semester in ATU DA
+this is where i am going to put all my wonderful work from September 23 semester in ATU DA